Raynaud’s Phenomenon: Causes, Symptoms and Solutions

 12. Essential Oils

-Using essential oils may be beneficial for Raynaud’s.
-A few essential oils to try are cypress, orange, thyme, and valerian essential oils may be beneficial.
+Using essential oils may be beneficial for Raynaud’s such as cypress, orange, thyme and valerian.
 Cypress strengthens the capillary walls and increases circulation.
-Orange and valerian have antispasmodic properties.
+Orange and Valerian root have antispasmodic properties.
 Thyme may help with circulation.

 There are many ways to use essential oils.
 You can apply essential oils topically, use them in a diffuser, or just breathe them in directly from the bottle.
 Essential oils are a safe and effective way to help symptoms of Raynaud’s.